For some runners, walking is seen as a thing to avoid at all costs. When the goal is to run, then to walk is to have failed, right?

-This is a nonsense.
-Walking and running are not at odds with each other but part of the same spectrum of bipedal movement.
-What’s more, when you combine them, that’s when the magic happens.
+Wrong.
+Walking is not the antithesis of running but part of the same spectrum of bipedal movement.
+Moreover, it’s possible to combine the two into a glorious hybrid.
 Welcome to the world of “Jeffing”.

 Despite its mysterious name – more on which later – Jeffing describes the thoroughly unmysterious practice of running a bit, then walking a bit.
 Simples.
 You can Jeff during a training session.
 You can Jeff during a race.
 And if either of those is going really badly, you can do some effing and jeffing, too, though that’s a different article entirely.